Tensile and compressive strain tuning of a Kondo lattice: Introduction

 We focus our attention on the prototype Yb-based HF metal YbRh$_{2}$Si$_{2}$ (YRS) which shows a weak AFM ground state below $T_{\rm N}=70$~mK, providing a platform to study quantum criticality~\cite{int3}.
 A small critical magnetic field of 0.06~T (0.66~T) perpendicular (parallel) to the tetragonal c-axis is sufficient to suppress the AFM order and induce quantum criticality~\cite{int4}.
 Measurements of the Hall effect detected an additional crossover scale at $T^\ast(B)$ beyond the critical field that has been interpreted as finite temperature signature of a jump of the Fermi surface at the QCP due to a Kondo breakdown~\cite{Paschen}.
 However, this crossover signals a polarization of ferromagnetic fluctuations~\cite{Gegenwart2005,Tokiwa2009}, distinct from the AFM QCP at zero field~\cite{Schubert}.
 Since $T_{\rm N}$ at $B=0$ is enhanced under hydrostatic pressure, an extrapolated {\it negative} critical pressure $P_c \approx -0.3$~GPa~\cite{Mederle2002}, corresponding to a relative volume expansion of $+1.6\cdot 10^{-4}$, is required to access the zero-field AFM QCP.
 The linear thermal expansion coefficient, which is proportional to the uniaxial pressure derivative of the entropy, is negative both along and perpendicular to the tetragonal c-axis in YRS~\cite{Kuechler2004}.
 The negative Gr\"uneisen ratio of thermal expansion to specific heat indeed implies that the characteristic temperature (here $T_{\rm K}$) rises with volume expansion~\cite{Gegenwart2016}.
 Since the in-plane thermal expansion exceeds that along the [001] direction by $\sim 80\%$ at low temperature~\cite{Kuechler2004} we expect a significant increase of $T_{\rm K}$ by tensile in-plane strain.
 YRS single crystals typically grow as thin plates perpendicular to the c-axis, thus the material seems well suitable for exploration.

-Below, we report electrical resistance measurements under tensile and compressive piezo-strain tuning, revealing a significant variation of the Kondo maximum temperature, and quantify the strain dependence of $T_{\rm K}$.
-Our study paves the way to explore hitherto hidden phase space in HF metals.
+Here we report on electrical resistance measurements under tensile and compressive piezo-strain tuning, revealing a significant variation of the Kondo maximum temperature, that can be related to a strain dependence of $T_{\rm K}$.
+Tensile strain significantly enhances $T_{\rm K}$, paving the way to reach a zero-field QCP.